Graph isomorphism in quasipolynomial time parameterized by treewidth: Abstract

 \section{Abstract}

 We extend Babai's quasipolynomial-time graph isomorphism test (STOC 2016) and develop a quasipolynomial-time algorithm for the multiple-coset isomorphism problem.
-The algorithm for the multiple-coset isomorphism problem allows to exploit graph decompositions of the given input graphs within Babai's group theoretic framework.
+The algorithm for the multiple-coset isomorphism problem allows to exploit graph decompositions of the given input graphs within Babai's group-theoretic framework.

-We use it to develop a graph isomorphism test that runs in time $n^{\polylog(k)}$ where $n$ is the number of vertices and $k$ is the maximum treewidth of the given graphs and $\polylog(k)$ is some polynomial in $\log(k)$.
+We use it to develop a graph isomorphism test that runs in time $n^{\polylog(k)}$ where $n$ is the number of vertices and $k$ is the minimum treewidth of the given graphs and $\polylog(k)$ is some polynomial in $\log(k)$.
 Our result generalizes Babai's quasipolynomial-time graph isomorphism test.